ryan-gwo/ryan-gwo.github.io/content/en/_index.md

       title: '🔭 My Research'
       subtitle: ''
       text: |-
-        Supervised by Prof. Wei Wang, we are investigating the continuous gravitational waves (CGWs) from magnetically distorted neutron stars (MDNSs).
+        Supervised by Prof. Wei Wang, we are investigating the continuous gravitational waves (CGWs) from magnetically distorted neutron stars.

         Gravitational radiation from rotating neutron stars originates from its axial asymmetry of mass distribution, and deformed neutron stars are long thought to be a type of promising source of such radiation.
-In this work, a triaxial ellipsoid model established in order to describe such a distorted neutron star.
+In this work, a triaxial ellipsoid model is established in order to describe such a distorted neutron star.
 Our main goal is to calculate the distortion and GW due to the strong magnetic field of the star.

         We have found a rotation-magnetic field coupling effect that can significantly enhance the GW signal from MDNSs, making it detectable by the next-generation GW detectors.
 Publication is under preparation.
     design: